Nine Safety Tips for Online Learning

 Kids are passing memes and videos around like hot potatoes.
 They also pass around unbelievable stories or ads that they find online, tagging each other to “check this out!”
 Online hoaxes are designed to raise a reader’s curiosity, offer solutions to common problems that are “too good to be true,” or pass malicious files around.
 These false news stories and fake ads are created to part a reader from their money, spread slander, or infect devices with malware.

-Back-to-School Safety Tips for Online Learning: Remind your kids that if a story is “too good to be true” or “too shocking to believe,” chances are it’s a hoax.
+Online learning safety pro tips: Remind your kids that if a story is “too good to be true” or “too shocking to believe,” chances are it’s a hoax.

 8. Enjoy that Coffee…but Not that Wi-Fi

 Kids using their devices in places with open Wi-Fi is never a good idea, even if “it’s just schoolwork.”
 They should never access any personal information while connected over an unsecured Wi-Fi connection, and should take care even when using social media in these locations.

 Online learning safety pro tips:Check with your cellular carrier to enable the mobile hotspot (a portable password secured Wi-Fi application), on your child’s phone for use when outside the house.